atthecodeface/star-catalog-rs/README.md

 ### Selection of stars to load

-The star_catalog command expects as a minimum a catalog filename, from which stars are loaded.
-This is normally a JSON file.
+The star_catalog command expects either a builtin catalog, or a catalog filename, from which stars are loaded.
+This is normally a JSON file or Postcard file (.pst extension).

+If the `hipp_bright` feature is enabled then the Hipparcos catalog of stars with magnitude of 8 or brighter are loaded, from within the star_catalog binary iself.

+Postcard support is only enabled for the 'postcard' feature.

 If the 'csv' feature is enabled when building the binary then a hipparcos CSV file can be loaded; this can, for example, be used to